brezden/spring-boot-mysql-docker-template/docs/deploy.md

-# EC2 Deployment Guide
+# Server Deployment Guide

-This guide explains the GitHub Actions workflow for deploying to an EC2 instance and how to set it up in AWS.
+This guide explains the GitHub Actions workflow for deploying to a server, such as an EC2 instance, but you can use any Ubuntu server for your deployment.
+The setup process can be adapted to various environments, not just AWS.

 ## Disclaimer: Database Setup